acoksuz/AUTOLYCUS/template.md

 The experiments are conducted on Apple M1 Macbook Air (A2337) with macOS 14 Sonoma and 8 GB ram.
 Python notebook IDE (e.g. Jupyter) with Python 3.3 and higher is required to run the code.
 Dependent libraries in the code are lime, matplotlib, numpy, pickle, sklearn, scipy, seaborn, shap.
-The version numbers of these libraries are further specified in the requirements.txt of GitHub repository.
+The version numbers of these libraries are further specified in the "requirements.txt" of GitHub repository.
 All used datasets are provided in the repository.

 ### Estimated Time and Storage Consumption